SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/productinfo.md

 ## string ERPProductCategoryKey

-Either a List id to an id from a connector provided list, or, if the connection doesn’t support lists, a text with the actual product category.
+Either a list ID to an ID from a connector-provided list or, if the connection doesn’t support lists, a text with the actual product category.

 ## string ERPProductFamilyKey

-Either a List id to an id from a connector provided list, or, if the connection doesn't support lists, a text with the actual product family.
+Either a list ID to an ID from a connector-provided list or, if the connection doesn't support lists, a text with the actual product family.

 ## string ERPProductTypeKey

-Either a List id to an id from a connector provided list, or, if the connection doesn’t support lists, a text with the actual product type.
+Either a list ID to an ID from a connector-provided list or, if the connection doesn’t support lists, a text with the actual product type.

 ## string Supplier